Anterior compartment of the forearm: want to learn more about it?

 This comprehensive study unit will help you to:

-- Identify the flexors of the forearm and how they are arranged into groups.
+- Identify the muscles of the anterior compartment of the forearm and how they are arranged into groups.

 - Learn the attachments and innervation of these muscles.